evboggs302/python-requests_numpy_pandas/README.md

   ```py
   from contextlib import contextmanager
   ```
-- Using with effectively can help you avoid resource leaks and make your code easier to read.
+- Using `with` effectively can help avoid resource leaks and make code easier to read.

 ---